porrey/max1704x/README.md

     }

 ## Sleep Mode ##
-While in Sleep mode, all IC operations are halted and power drain of the IC is greatly reduced.
+While in Sleep mode, all IC operations are halted, and power drain of the IC is greatly reduced.
 After exiting Sleep mode, fuel-gauge operation continues from the point it was halted.

 Sleep mode can be entered by calling the **`sleep()`** method to put the device into sleep mode via software and the **`wake()`** method to take it out of sleep mode.
 The **`isSleeping()`** method can be used to get the current state of device.